solo-io/solo-docs/gloo/docs/installation/azure.md

 In addition to Gloo, usually you will also want to:

-* Use a tool like *[external-dns](https://github.com/kubernetes-incubator/external-dns)* to setup DNS Record for Gloo.
+* Use a tool like *[external-dns](https://github.com/kubernetes-incubator/external-dns)* to set up DNS records for Gloo.
 * Use a tool like *[cert-manager](https://github.com/jetstack/cert-manager/)* to provision SSL certificates to use with Gloo's VirtualService CRD.